Johnny Tremain (film)

-Johnny Tremain is a 1957 American adventure drama film made by Walt Disney Productions, released by Buena Vista Distribution, and based on the 1944 Newbery Medal-winning children's novel of the same name by Esther Forbes, retelling the story of the years in Boston, Massachusetts prior to the outbreak of the American Revolution.
+Johnny Tremain is a 1957 American adventure war film made by Walt Disney Productions, released by Buena Vista Distribution, and based on the 1944 Newbery Medal-winning children's novel of the same name by Esther Forbes, retelling the story of the years in Boston, Massachusetts prior to the outbreak of the American Revolution.
 Johnny Tremain was the first Disney live-action film to be directed by Robert Stevenson.
-It was made for television, but first released to theatres.
-Walt Disney understood the new technology of color television and filmed his Walt Disney anthology television series in color.
-But the show, known as Disneyland at that time, was broadcast in black and white.
-After its theater run in 1957, the film was shown in its entirety on television in two episodes (in color, then known as The Wonderful World of Disney), rather than as a complete film on a single evening, on November 21 and 28, 1958.
+It was made for television but was first released in theatres.
+Walt Disney understood the new technology of color television and filmed his Walt Disney anthology television series in color, but the show, known as Disneyland at that time, was broadcast in black and white.
+After its theater run in 1957, the film was shown in its entirety on television in two episodes (subsequently known as Walt Disney Presents), rather than as a complete film on a single evening, on November 21 and December 5, 1958.

 The film stars Hal Stalmaster, Luana Patten, Jeff York, Sebastian Cabot (in his second film role for Disney), Richard Beymer, Walter Coy and Ralph Clanton.

 Plot

-Johnny Tremain is apprenticed to a silversmith, Mr. Lapham.
-One day, wealthy Jonathan Lyte asks Mr. Lapham to make a sugar basin to match his grand set of silverware.
+In 1770s Boston, Johnny Tremain is apprenticed to a silversmith, Mr. Lapham.
+One day, wealthy Jonathan Lyte asks Mr. Lapham to make a sugar basin to match his grand silverware set.
 Lapham refuses because he believes he is too old for such jobs.
 Tremain believes he is skilled enough to do the job, and accepts.
 After trying several times but failing, he asks fellow silversmith, Paul Revere, for help designing a new handle.
 Revere tells him to make the handle deeper and larger.
 Eager to try the new design, Johnny breaks the Sabbath and accidentally burns his hand.
 The damage is so severe that he will never have full use of the hand again, and cannot continue as a silversmith apprentice.
 No one will hire him with only one usable hand.
-The Sons of Liberty recruit him as a messenger, to secretly inform members of the times and locations of meetings.
+The Sons of Liberty recruited him as a messenger, to secretly inform members of the times and locations of meetings.

-Johnny confides to Priscilla Lapham, Mr. Lapham's granddaughter, that he is secretly related to Mr. Lyte.
+Johnny tells Priscilla Lapham, Mr. Lapham's granddaughter, that he is secretly related to Mr. Lyte.
 He shows her a christening cup bearing the Lyte family crest as evidence.
 Desperate for money, he approaches Lyte and shows him the christening cup.
 Lyte assumes that Johnny stole the cup, and files charges against him.
 Josiah Quincy defends Johnny in court.
 Introducing Priscilla as a witness, Quincy proves Johnny's innocence.

-Afterward, Tremain and the Sons of Liberty become active in several notable events leading to the American Revolution, including the Boston Tea Party, Paul Revere's Ride, and the Battles of Lexington and Concord.
+Afterward, Tremain and the Sons of Liberty became active in several notable events leading to the American Revolution, including the Boston Tea Party, Paul Revere's Ride, and the Battles of Lexington and Concord.
 During the Boston Tea Party, Dr. Joseph Warren offers to restore Tremain's hand, allowing him to return to his profession.